Date of Degree

 After conducting a MANOVA and ANOVA analyses, a highly perceived self-efficacy belief was found among the foster parents in general.
 However, when the group of foster parents who reported having a youth with disability and those who do not have a youth with disability were compared, the perceived career self-efficacy beliefs were higher among the foster parents of youths without disabilities.
 Additionally, the foster parents identified services and/or training they understand are important for them and the foster youth such as more orientation about disabilities, the parent's role in Individual Educational Plan (IPE) meetings, and the opportunity for the foster youth of having employment experience before they leave the foster care system.
 Considering the important role of the family in the career development of youths and the development of expectations, these findings are important not only to the rehabilitation counseling professionals, but to many individuals in the helping professions, educators, researchers, and policy makers.

 Career Development, Foster Care Youths, Foster Parents, Self-Efficacy

 Copyright 2011 Lesley Odette Irizarry-Fonseca

 Irizarry-Fonseca, Lesley Odette.
-"Foster care parents' perceptions of their foster care youth's self-efficacy beliefs." dissertation, University of Iowa, 2011.
+"Foster care parents' perceptions of their foster care youth's self-efficacy beliefs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.